Epeus' epigone

 A step in the right direction.
 Even better if the fee doubles every year thereafter, but that can come as an amendment later.

-Posted by Kevin Marks at 05:12 0 comments Links to this post
+Posted by Kevin Marks at 05:12 No comments:

 Tuesday, 13 May 2003